 Free Time: During non-work hours and weekends, participants will have opportunities to meet, interact and socialize with one another, with local Macedonian youth and adults and become immersed in all aspects of their assigned location.

-Application Fee: There is an Application Fee of $750 (or appropriate equivalent currency) if paid on or before May 22, 2020.
+Application Fee: There is an Application Fee of US$750 that must be paid on or before May 27, 2022.

 You can pay the Application Fee by clicking HERE.